Kimbell Art Museum

 On the ground floor, the Kahn building accommodates an entrance lobby, exhibition spaces, an auditorium, and a cafe, while the basement contains offices, storage spaces, and a library naturally lit through an array of light wells.

-Many elements in the building – such as the use of barrel vaults and of a Travertine cladding, the adoption of a sort of linear version of the Pantheon’s oculus as a natural lighting solution, and the introduction of small rectangular pools and courtyards around and across the building – reveal how much Kahn’s design of the museum was influenced by that Ancient Roman architecture he admired so much during his stay in Italy in 1950 as architect in residence at the American Academy in Rome.
+Many elements in the building – such as the use of barrel vaults and of a Travertine cladding, the adoption of a sort of linear version of the Pantheon’s oculus as a natural lighting solution, and the introduction of small rectangular pools and courtyards around and across the building – reveal how much Kahn’s design of the museum was influenced by that Ancient Roman architecture he admired so much during his stay in Italy in 1950 as an architect in residence at the American Academy in Rome.

 Kahn Building; photos Robert LaPrelle. © 2013 Kimbell Art Museum